numpy/numpy/doc/source/user/basics.strings.rst

 Other objects, such as ``None`` are also supported as missing data sentinels.
-If any missing data are present in an array using such a sentinel, then string operations will raise an error:
+If any missing data are present in an array using such a sentinel, then operations such as sorting will raise an error:

   >>> dt = StringDType(na_object=None)
-  >>> arr = np.array(["this array has", None, "as an entry"])
+  >>> arr = np.array(["this array has", None, "as an entry"], dtype=dt)
   >>> np.sort(arr)
   Traceback (most recent call last):
   ...
-  TypeError: '<' not supported between instances of 'NoneType' and 'str'
+  ValueError: Cannot compare null that is not a nan-like value

 Coercing Non-strings
 --------------------